A General Approach for Determining Applicability Domain of Machine Learning Models: Introduction

 Here we summarize the structure of the paper.
-Sec.~\ref{methods} has some basic details on software (Sec.~\ref{software_used}), \gls{ml} models (Sec.~\ref{all_models}), our definitions of domain (Sec.~\ref{ground_truth}), the methodology behind assessing domains (Sec.~\ref{domain_tests}), and our five data sets with details on their featurization and chemical properties (Sec.~\ref{data_curation}).
+Results starts with some basic details on ML models and our definitions of domain.
 Four materials property data sets and one commonly used synthetic data set were studied.
 Various model types including random forest, bagged support vector regressor, bagged neural network, and bagged ordinary least squares models were trained with the aforementioned data sets.
-We then show the assessment of our domain predictions in Sec.~\ref{results}.
-We finish with conclusions (Sec.~\ref{conclusion}), data and code resources (Sec.~\ref{data_availability}), and acknowledgements (Sec.~\ref{acknowledgements}).
-Our findings indicate that \gls{kde} likelihoods can provide valuable insights of model applicability domain, enabling effective classification of \gls{idod} for most data sets and models examined here.
+We then show the assessment of our domain predictions.
+We finish with a discussion, methods that show the methodology behind assessing domains and data curation, data resources, code resources, acknowledgements, author contributions, and competing interests.
+Our findings indicate that KDE likelihoods can provide valuable insights of model applicability domain, enabling effective classification of $ID$/$OD$ for most data sets and models examined here.
 Importantly, our approach is expected to be generally applicable to regression-based prediction problems involving tabular data and can be easily applied to other regression tasks.